ymyke/cardio/DOMAIN.md

 ↓↓↓↓  <- 0/computer
 ☐☐☐☐  <- 1/computer
 ☐☐☐☐  <- 2/human
-- PP: The grid controls the cards.
-The cards don't control themselves.
-The grid knows where each card is.
-A card does not know where it is.(?)
-[QQ: What about a skill that affects cards/slots surrounding it???]

 # Card Slots??
-- Have some Slot class, which would enable to do something like `slot.is_empty()` instead of checking for `None`?
+- QQ: Have some Slot class, which would enable to do something like `slot.is_empty()` instead of checking for `None`?

 # Cards
+- Attributes: power, health, (inner) fire, spirits (what they leave implicitly)
+- Cost: number of fires or spirits
 - have meta information for curation, likes etc. -- maybe also stats?
-- Bones!!!
-- Blood / cost!!!
-- Tribes???
+- QQ: Tribes?

 # Card Blueprints
 - Used to instantiate concrete cards from.